-A similar danger occurs when the connected ropes do have the same direction of lay but are of different design or have different diameters (Fig. 59).
+the grab will not open automatically, or that the rope must A similar danger occurs when the connected ropes do have the same direction of lay but are of different design or have different diameters (Fig. 56).

 As desired, the moments work against each other, but nevertheless, their values are different.

 The rope with the greater moment (in cases where the ropes have different diameters, this will usually be the larger one) will unlay under load and close the rope with the smaller moment (usually the smaller one).

+Fig. 56: Connection of wire ropes with equal direction of lay but different diameters

 Unfortunately, connecting ropes of different diameters cannot always be avoided.

 Many cranes work with different grab sizes when unloading vessels of different sizes.
 Quite often the different grabs are fitted with closing ropes of different diameters.

 Sometimes four-rope cranes also operate without a grab.
 In such cases the four ropes should be connected by an equaliser.

-Frequently the lefthand lay and the right-hand lay holding ropes, as well as the lefthand lay and right-hand lay closing ropes, are connected by a piece of rope and fitted with a hook block (Fig. 60).
+Frequently the left-hand lay and the right-hand lay holding ropes, as well as the left-hand lay and right-hand lay closing ropes, are connected by a piece of rope and fitted with a hook block (Fig. 57).

 Naturally, the direction of lay of the balancing rope can correspond with the direction of lay of only one of the ropes to which it is connected.

 Inevitably, the other one has a different direction of lay so that the ropes will always tend to unlay each other.